cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-synaptic-saturation/README.md

 # Saturating synapses with stimulus

-This tutorial demonstrates that simulus resulting in Spontaneous Rhymthmic Currents (SRCs) can saturate.
-Synaptic stimuli can be adjusted to increase SRC amplitude, until local synapses saturate and limit the SRC amplitude.
+This tutorial demonstrates that simulus resulting in Spontaneous Rhymthmic Currents (SRCs) can cause voltage saturation locally at synaptic input sites.
+Synaptic stimuli can be adjusted to increase SRC amplitude, until voltage at synapses saturate at the synaptic coductance reversal potential, which limits the SRC amplitude.

 You should have [NEURON](https://www.neuron.yale.edu/neuron/download) and [Python](https://www.python.org/downloads/) installed before